-- If the old head node is not able to run normally, then the new head node can have the head node data placed on it from the old head node data backup. - If the old head node is still running normally, then the new head node can have data placed on it by a cloning action run from the old head node (section 12.4.8 of the Administrator Manual).
+- If the old head node is not able to run normally, then the new head node can have the head node data placed on it from the old head node data backup. - If the old head node is still running normally, then the new head node can have data placed on it by a cloning action run from the old head node (section 13.4.8 of the Administrator Manual).

-If the head node hardware has changed, then a request should be put in to unlock the product key so that a new license can be requested and installed using the product key with the request-license script, followed by running the install-license script.
+If the head node hardware has changed, then a request should be put in by sending a request to the account manager at Bright Computing to unlock the product key.
+Using the product key with the request-license script then allows a new license to be requested.
+The new license can then be installed by running the install-license script.
 The install-license script may not actually be needed, but it does no harm to run it just in case afterwards.